yilinwu-git/tog-task/README.md

 # tog-task

- The is an React app, please run the project with npm strategies
+The is an React app, please run the app in the development mode with npm start script.

- ## Solution:
+ ## Solutions:

- - Fully responsive page.
+ - Fully responsive page.n

  - Fetching mock data using axios.